huyhoanglc/ShopN-E-M/README.md

 - **MongoDB**: NoSQL database used to store product and user information.
 - **Mongoose**: ODM for MongoDB, making data management easier.
 - **EJS**: Template engine used for rendering dynamic web pages.
+- **Bootstrap 5**: A front-end framework for building responsive, mobile-first websites.

 ## **Installation Guide**